Primitive operators

 7,1

-Each line shows the count and path attributes that are separated by a comma.
-Because the split uses a batch size of two but the join uses a batch size of one, the counts (left column) have a progression of 0,2,1,3,4,6,5,7 whereas the paths (right column) just alternate between 0,1,0,1,0,1,0,1.
+Each line shows the count and path attribute values separated by a comma.
+While the RoundRobinSplit send two tuples to a stream at a time, the Pair invocation only let one tuple through from each stream hence why the paths column alternates between 0 and 1.
 This output is deterministically repeatable, independent of the processing speed of the two paths.